 Department of Orthopaedic Surgery at

 Singapore General Hospital (SGH), a member of the

 Bunion surgery as a treatment option

 In the past, patients were often told to live with the problem, with bunion surgery the option of last resort.
 However, with new surgical methods, notably keyhole techniques, patients can walk almost immediately after the procedure.

 “Many people think there is no cure for bunions, and if there is one, they think they will be on crutches for weeks or months.
-There are innovations to help them, and if they seek treatment early, these options are quite pain-free,” explained Dr Koo.
+There are innovations to help them, and if they seek treatment early, these options are quite pain-free,” doctors explained.

 Keyhole surgery vs conventional open surgery